 Hospitality and Parish Life

 St. Paul’s considers hospitality both to members and visitors a special ministry that is an integral part of Church life.
 Further refreshments, hosted by the families of St. Paul’s, are provided after both the early and later services.
 This is a way for our parishioners to get to know one other better and to welcome visitors.
 On the 2nd Sunday of most months a simple lunch is served.
 A picnic kicks off the Sunday School year in September and another marks the beginning of the summer schedule of services.
 During the summer months “Lemonade on the Lawn” is served after the 10 am service.
-On Shrove Tuesday the church sponsors a traditional Pancake Supper and then has Lenten speakers and potluck suppers each Wednesday in Lent.
+There are numerous other fellowship opportunities throughout the year.

 Altar and Flower Guild